 [i] Although we use the denomination United Kingdom, the literature analyzed mainly focuses on the cases of England and Wales.

 Antoni Verger is senior researcher at the Department of Sociology of the Universitat Autònoma de Barcelona.
 His main areas of expertise are global governance and education reform.
 Email: firstname.lastname@example.org

 Clara Fontdevila is a PhD candidate at the Department of Sociology of Universitat Autònoma de Barcelona.
 Her research focuses on private-sector engagement in education and the global governance of education.
 Email: email@example.com

 Adrián Zancajo is a PhD candidate in sociology at Universitat Autònoma de Barcelona.
 His main areas of research are education privatization policies and educational inequalities.
 Email: firstname.lastname@example.org

 Verger, A., Fontdevila, C. and Zancajo, A. (2016) The Privatization of Education: A Political Economy of Global Education Reform.
 International Perspectives on Educational Reform.
 Teachers College Press.

-Related blogs on NORRAG NEWSBite:
+Related NORRAG Blogs:

 NORRAG (Network for International Policies and Cooperation in Education and Training) is an internationally recognised, multi-stakeholder network which has been seeking to inform, challenge and influence international education and training policies and cooperation for almost 30 years.
 NORRAG has more than 4,500 registered members worldwide and is free to join.
 Not a member?
 Join free here.